 FAQ

-A bid is an offer made by an advertiser to purchase ad space from a publisher.
+A bid is an offer an advertiser makes to purchase ad space from a publisher.
 The higher the bid, the better the chance of winning the ad placement.
 Bids create competition for ad space, helping publishers maximize their revenue.

 A bid request is a call for bids from DSPs, while a bid response contains the advertiser’s bid amount and ad creative.